daormar/debasher/doc/design_doc_resident.md

   "Dynamic process launching" in Future work.
 Nothing in the engine is specific to it:
   - Ports.
-Each node gets the ports of the family from its options, and the `Supervisor` a heartbeat channel for each task that has one, so that it watches as many nodes as `-w` says (see "Ports from the engine").
+Each node gets the ports of the family from its options, and the `Supervisor` a heartbeat channel for each task, so that it watches as many nodes as `-w` says.
+A task that the `Supervisor` does not connect to, because the array builds more tasks than `-w` says, makes the engine refuse the program (see "Ports from the engine").
   - The barrier, `CLOSE` and the input log loop over the declared lists of
     ports: a fan-in node is the case of several pending ports, and a fan-out node forwards the marker on every output port.